-My name is Jeremy Hayes and this will be my nineteenth year working for Moore Public Schools.
-I spent my first twelve years at Highland West Junior High and that school will always have a very special place in my heart.
-This will be my seventh year at Southridge Junior High and I am very excited to continue my teaching adventure as a Southridge Leopard.
+My name is Jeremy Hayes and this will be my twentieth year working for Moore Public Schools.
+I spent my first twelve years at Highland West Junior High, and that amazing adventure as a HWJH Panther will always have a very special place in my heart.
+This will be my eighth year at Southridge Junior High, and I am very excited to continue my journey in education as a Southridge Leopard.
 Your child's safety and their daily improvement in my class are two things that are extremely important to me.
 I will do my best to help your child become very interested in the U.S. History story.Go Leopards!

 Examples of content standards that will be covered in my class: